connexcs/docs/customer.md

 **Tax:**  “Tax” in percentage will also be added by the user.

-**Currency:**  “Currency”will also be selected from the dropdown menu.
+**Currency:**  “Currency” will also be selected from the dropdown menu.

 **Portal Access:**  Users will select the “Portal Access” from the options either Yes or No.